emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 If you want to submit for both challenges, please fill out the form twice.
 You can use different commit SHAs for each challenge if you want.

+Before submitting, we advise you to make sure that the following steps work in your repository:

+- check out a fresh clone of your repository
+- create the conda environment and install the dependencies
+- run the prediction and evaluation on the validation set
+- check that the submission format is correct
+- check that the Docker image builds successfully (run `docker build -t boltz-hackathon .` in the root of your repository)

 ## Need Help? 🆘

 **TODO**